 Our first Open Show was held on 20th May 1989 at R.A.F.
 Catterick and the first Championship Show was held on 17th September 1994 at Sunnydale Leisure Centre, Shildon.

-The club now holds its Championship Show and Open Show in July.
+The club now holds its Championship Show and Open Show on the same day in September.